sohamp23/Personal-Website/soham-portfolio/README.md

 - `index.html` — structure and content
 - `styles.css` — design, layout, and responsive styling
 - `script.js` — chatbot logic, animations, and page interactivity

-## About
-I'm a Computer Science & Commerce student at the University of Toronto who enjoys building things that actually ship.
-I care about the why behind what I build, not just the how.

 ## Contact
 - LinkedIn: linkedin.com/in/soham-patel23